The Rockford Police Department is currently accepting lateral transfer applications. CLICK HERE TO APPLY NOW!

 Verified applicants will be notified of when to register for the physical assessment written exam and M-Pulse by the recruiting department.
 No one will be allowed to schedule until after the application period closes and the recruiting department verifies applications.

-The Rockford Police Department is currently accepting applications for entry-level police officers.
+The Rockford Police Department is not currently accepting applications for entry-level police officers.
 Click HERE to enter information on the job interest card.

 Click HERE to view orientation presentation

 Click HERE to view a list of required documents

 Click HERE to view a list of disqualifications

 Click HERE for Recruit Booklet

 Click HERE for Entry level Law Enforcement Study Guide

 If you are looking for a career with one of the largest police agencies in the State of Illinois, please review the information presented here and/or contact our recruiter at 779-500-6628 .
 From the initial date of application, through the entire recruiting process, our recruiters will be available for questions or advice.

 There are certain standards that an applicant must meet in order to become a Rockford police officer and these are summarized in this section.
 All qualifications are set within the Rules and Regulations of the Board of Fire and Police Commissioners, City of Rockford Ordinances and all applicable statutes.